 NORFOLK, Va. – When our team saw that iconic blue color off the highway, we knew we were about to take our exit to one of the most magical retailers in the world.

 But we’re biased.

-Our team had the opportunity to go on a behind-the-scenes tour of IKEA‘s 50th store, which will open in Norfolk, Va., on April 10.
+Our team had the opportunity to go on a behind-the-scenes tour of IKEA‘s 50th store, which opened in Norfolk, Va., on April 10, 2019.
 And let us tell you, it was amazing.
 We had a smörgåsbord of Swedish food to start off the day, scoped out the pick-and-mix lördagsgodis candy wall in the afternoon and most importantly, we practically had an IKEA to ourselves!
 What a day!